weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 })
 ```

-This makes it easier to manipulate objects and their properties.
-This gives you additional safety as you have type checkss at compile time, making sure operations like insert or creation go on error free.
+Generics make it easier to manipulate objects and their properties.
+Compile time type checks help to ensure that operations like `insert()` and `create()` are safe and error free.

-### Close Client Method
+### Close client method

-Using gRPC for operations, this client tends to keep its connection with Weaviate open longer that you're used to.
-We recommend closing this connection to save on resources with our `client.close()` method.
+The v3 client uses gRPC to communicate with your Weaviate instance.
+As a result, the client may keep its connection with Weaviate open longer that you're used to.
+To save on resources, use the `client.close()` method to explicitly close the connection when an operation finishes

 ### Async operations

-It's worth knowing that a number of methods use ES6 Promises to deal with asynchronous code, so you need to use `.then()` after function calls, or have `async`/`await` support.
+It's worth knowing that all methods with the exception of `collection.use()` use ES6 Promises to deal with asynchronous code, so you need to use `.then()` after function calls, or have `async`/`await` support.

-A none exhaustive list includes
-- `collection.exists()`
-- `collection.create()`
-- `collection.insertMany()`

-In the case of an error, the Promise rejects with the specific error message.
-(If using `async`/`await`, a rejected promises acts like a thrown exception).
+When there is an asynchronous code error, a promise returns the specific error message.
+If you use `async` and `await`, a rejected promises acts like a thrown exception

 ### Type Safety

 We've also utilized strong typing through custom Typescript types and user-defined generics.
 The type definitions can be found under each bundles respective folder; the subdirectory of `node/cjs` and `node/esm` in the `*.d.ts` files, for example as shown on the [npm package page](https://www.npmjs.com/package/weaviate-client/v/3.0.0-beta.17?activeTab=code).

-Beyond Typescript, we've added a few featrues to make Javascript development a little bit more type-safe.
+Beyond Typescript, we've added a few features to make Javascript development a little bit more type-safe.

 ### Authentication